+- 1. Provide the source of matched funds.
+Matched resources may be cash or in-kind contributions.
+Examples of matches are cash from other grants, land values, donated services, and waived permit fees. - 2.
+Provide the dollar value amount of match funds

+Match- New Construction

+In the Proposed Budget:

-Provide a narrative detailing the applicant's proposed budget, estimated cost per unit, and sources and uses of matched funds.
+- 1. Provide the source of matched funds.
 Matched resources may be in the form of cash or in-kind contributions.
-Examples of match are cash from other grants, land values, donated services, and waived permit fees.
+Examples of matches are cash from other grants, land values, donated services, and waived permit fees. - 2.

-Match- New Construction only

-In the Proposed Budget table:

-- a.
-Provide the dollar value amount of match funds by funding category (Federal, State, and Local). - b.
 Provide a narrative detailing the applicant's proposed budget, estimated cost per unit, and sources and uses of matched funds.
-For housing development, also include the cost for property acquisition (or value of land if donated), projected construction hard costs and soft costs, and projected sale prices.
-Matched resources may be in the form of cash or in-kind contributions.
-Examples of match are cash from other grants, land values, donated services, and waived permit fees.
-Points will be awarded for more match provided and bonus points will be provided to applicants that provide a reasonable budget with the highest cost-per-unit ratio.
+For housing development, include the cost for property acquisition (or value of the land if donated), projected construction hard costs and soft costs, and projected sale prices.
+Points will be awarded for more match funds provided and to applicants that provide a budget with a competitive cost-per-unit ratio.